-- Draft Hood/Fan: Air is drawn into the burners and mixes with gas to create combustion.
+- Draft Hood/Fan: The fan draws air into the burner assembly where it mixes with gas to create combustion.
 On high-efficiency models, a draft-induced fan makes combustion leaner and more fuel efficient.
-The fan also directs the heat from the burners into the heat exchanger where exhaust gases are vented outside of the home.
+The fan also directs the heat from the burners into the heat exchanger where exhaust gases are vented out the home.

 - Burners: Like a gas grill, furnace burners are a set of tubes through which gas is directed and burned.
 A gas valve, igniter, and flame sensor all work together to control the flames.
 When the system calls for heat, the gas valves open and the mixture is ignited.
 The flame sensor is a safeguard that shuts off the incoming gas if a flame isn't detected.